-Our resistance to change is based on our survival mechanisms, but that doesn’t mean it’s in our best interest.
-How do we flow with change instead?
+Our resistance to change is based on our survival mechanisms, but that doesn’t mean it’s always in our best interest.

 Our brain is a very efficient machine that’s trying to keep us alive.
 In the name of safety and survival, it’s steering us towards what we know, the familiar, the status quo.
 The familiar is deemed safe (we’ve been doing it thus far, and we’re still here, so it must be safe).

-In the same vein, change is seen as risky, unfamiliar, dangerous to our brain.
+In the same vein, change is seen as risky, unfamiliar, dangerous to our (emotional part of the) brain.
 So it naturally feels uncomfortable, and we find ourselves resisting it.

 However today survival is quite different from what it used to be back when our brain circuitry was formed.
 We aren’t being attacked by tigers anymore nor do we perish if we leave our tribe and strike out on our own.

 Today, we may survive if we keep to the same old, same old.
 But will we thrive?

 If we keep resistant to change, our ways of thinking, feeling and being will become more and more rigid.
 And when change inevitably finds us, if we haven’t developed the flexibility and adaptability required, we will struggle.

 Current times show us this better than anything.
 It’s necessary to be able to pivot, and the quicker the better.

 Being agile, able to flow with change, is essential.
 It’s essential for our mental, physical, and overall well-being.

 First, let’s accept that change is a fact of life.
 We see it in our bodies, in the natural world around us, as well as our lives and the wider world.
 It’s natural for things to change.